DeNepo/study-lenses-demo/README.md

 # Study Lenses Demo

 A repository of demo content for the [Study Lenses](https://github.com/colevandersWands/study-lenses) learning environment, it shows both what Study lenses can do and different ways of organizing content.
+Learn more about the ideas behind Study Lenses [right here](https://evancole.be/#/page/Study%20lenses).

 Explore the content locally: